NetaZuckerman/covidannotator/README.md

 This program find all the mutations in given sequences.

+First make sure you are on sudo mode, and the relevent conda enviorment is on -

+1) sudo -s

-First activate conda - > conda activate nextstrain (or other env with pandas)
+2) conda activate nextstrain (or other env with pandas)

+3) make sure that "regions.csv" is in the WD (download from this github)

 Input -
-in the wd folder have to be -"regions.csv" - also attached to this git.

-as input in the CLI -> the Fasta file, the first sequence must be the reference, other sequences need to be aligned.
+the Multi-Fasta file, the first sequence must be the reference, other sequences need to be aligned.

+Optional Input - Insertions file, if included, the insertions will be added to the mutations file.

 Output -
 in the working directory "all_mutations" csv file with all the mutations in the sequences

 Running example -

-conda activate nextstrain

 python main.py /data3/netanel_scripts/filterSequences/uk_aligned_ref.fasta